abondar/aiohttp-tortoise-boilerplate/README.md

 # aiohttp-boilerplate
 Yet another boilerplate for aiohttp server with docker

-To start the project use `docker-compose up -d`
+To start the project complete docker-compose file with database info, edit config template and use `docker-compose up -d`